facebookresearch/ParlAI/docs/source/tutorial_worlds.rst

 providing the models with similarly sized batches) without having to load the whole dataset into memory.
-We provide an on-the-fly batch sorter that uses aggressive caching to create and provide batches of similarly sized examples to modles nearly as quickly (if not as quickly) as can be provided without sorting.
+We provide an on-the-fly batch sorter that uses aggressive caching to create and provide batches of similarly sized examples to models nearly as quickly (if not as quickly) as can be provided without sorting.

 To use the batch sorting method, just specify the following two command line